HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 #### Conventions
-This implementation guide uses specific terminology to flag statements that have relevance for the evaluation of conformance with the guide:
+This implementation guide uses RFC-2119 terminology to flag statements that have relevance for the evaluation of conformance with the guide:

 * **SHALL** indicates requirements that must be met to be conformant with the specification.